krzysztofzuraw/kzuraw.com/src/content/writing/2019-06-25-abstract-classes.md

 Abstract class in TypeScript can be created with `abstract` keyword before name of class.
 It is mainly used as a way of sharing implementations between classes that implements those abstract classes.
 You can find more info about them on [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/classes.html).

-If you have any questions about abstract classes please write to me: krzysztofzuraw(at)fastmail.com.